The Stratton Story (1949)

 Release Date: May 12, 1949 (Cleveland premiere); April 21, 1949 (New York Premiere)

-Fun Facts and Trivia: Although Agnes Moorehead plays the mother of Jimmy Stewart’s character, she was actually only about seven years older than him in real life.
-Stewart was also about five years older than the real Monty Stratton.
-Several baseball players have supporting roles or bit parts as themselves in The Stratton Story.
-Bill Dickey (a player for the New York Yankees from 1928-1943), Jimmy Dykes (a player for the White Sox from 1933 to 1939), Merv Shea (a White Sox player from 1934-1937), and Gene Bearden (a Cleveland Indians player from 1947-1950) all play themselves.
-Some news articles from the time indicated that White Sox player Ted Lyons was going to play himself in the film as well, but he was ultimately played by Bruce Cowling instead.
+Several major league baseball players have supporting roles or bit parts as themselves in The Stratton Story.
+Bill Dickey (New York Yankees, 1928-1943); Jimmy Dykes (White Sox, 1933-1939); Merv Shea (White Sox, 1934-1937); and Gene Bearden (Cleveland Indians, 1947-1950) all portray themselves.
+Several contemporary news articles indicated that White Sox player Ted Lyons was going to play himself in the film as well, but he was ultimately played by actor Bruce Cowling instead.
 Fellow White Sox player Luke Appling was also played by an actor, Dean White.
-Additionally, many other baseball players as uncredited extras in the film.
+Additionally, many other professional baseball players appeared as uncredited extras in the film.

 Oscars: The Stratton Story won one Oscar at 22nd Academy Awards ceremony: Douglas Morrow received an Oscar for Best Motion Picture Story.
 That was the only Academy Award nomination that The Stratton Story received.